 Minors under 18 years of age are required by law to have a work permit in order to be employed in most positions.
-Applications for work permits are available in the Home Teaching office.
+Applications for work permits are available in the Main Office (Ms. Borcina).
 Instructions are included in each application.
-There is a separate form for newspaper carriers.